Parameterized Complexity of Streaming Diameter and Connectivity Problems: Upper Bounds for Diameter

 \section{Upper Bounds for Diameter}

 We give an overview of our upper bound results for \textsc{Diameter} in Table~\ref{table:DiameterUpperBounds}.
 The memory-efficient results rely on executing a BFS on the graph, which is made possible by both the parameter and the use of the AL model.
 The one-pass results rely on the possibility to save the entire graph in a bounded fashion.
+Our upper bounds assume the deletion set related to the parameter is given, that is, it is in memory.

 \begin{restatable}{lemma}{VCpathlength} In a graph with vertex cover size $k$, any simple path has length at most~$2k$. \end{restatable} \begin{proof} Let $G$ be a graph with vertex cover size $k$.
 Consider some simple path $P$ in the graph.
 Any vertex in the independent set of $G$ (i.e. not in the vertex cover) that is on the path $P$ only has neighbours in the vertex cover.
 Hence, for each vertex in the independent set the path visits, we also visit a vertex in the vertex cover.
 As the vertex cover has size $k$, any simple path can visit at most $2k + 1$ vertices, as then all vertices in the vertex cover have been visited. \end{proof}